-Following a sold-out preview performance at the Royal Opera House’s Clore Studio Upstairs, Yorke Dance Project’s current touring programme, Rewind Forward has delighted audiences around the country with performances in Frome, Winchester, Bournemouth, Banbury and London.
-The tour of Rewind Forward will recommence in autumn 2017, see below for dates and locations.
+Yorke Dance Project has recently completed their celebrated tour of Rewind Forward.
+Following a sold-out preview performance at the Royal Opera House’s Clore Studio Upstairs, Rewind Forward delighted audiences around the country with performances in Frome, Winchester, Bournemouth, Banbury, Leeds, Chester, Derby and London.

 Rewind Forward (formerly titled Inspirit) places revivals of masterworks by Kenneth MacMillan and Robert Cohan alongside three new works by Cohan, company artistic director Yolande Yorke-Edgell and Royal Ballet’s Young Artist in Residence, Charlotte Edmonds.